jhumelsine/jhumelsine.github.io/_posts/2023-10-28-hexagonal-architecture-structure.md

 There are potentially more in this design:
 * The Ports/Interfaces/Contracts are parts of [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html), and it’s possible, in the right circumstances, that they could be implemented using [Template Method](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html).
 * Since the Ports/Interfaces/Contracts are designed for the Business Logic and not directly from the External Dependencies, a single External Dependency may not be sufficient to satisfy the Contract.
 It may require interaction among several External Dependencies.
 If that’s the case, then the design would require a [Façade](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html).
+* In addition to Dependency Injection, [Factories](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html) may also be useful in acquiring and assembling objects in the design.

 # Hexagonal Architecture
 I am deep into my second blog about Hexagonal Architecture, and I still haven’t shown any hexagons!
 I’m about to remedy that.